Why I’m Here for You

 This is what I have learned

-My father lives with Primary Progressive Aphasia (PPA), a type of frontotemporal dementia that affects his ability to speak, read, write, and comprehend.
-Despite the challenges, I cherish our time together—whether walking, sipping lattes at Tim Hortons, or driving with the music turned up!
-I aim to share my experiences and help others who face similar challenges.
-Even though he no longer remembers my name, I am still grateful to be his daughter and best friend.
+My father lived with Primary Progressive Aphasia (PPA), a type of frontotemporal dementia, and sometimes linked to Alzheimer’s, that gradually took away his ability to speak, read, and write.
+Even though he no longer remembered my name, I am still grateful to be his daughter and best friend.
+That is the heart of why I do this work.

 Sarah who a dementia care trainer and a former caregiver finds solace on the water in a purple kayak on a calm body of water.
 She is smiling and holding a paddle.